 Reasons why CH4 monitoring is important

-- CH4 is a colorless, odorless, tasteless, non-toxic gas that is naturally produced during the anaerobic decomposition of organic compounds.
+- CH4 is a colorless, odorless, tasteless, non-toxic gas.
+Its natural production takes place during the anaerobic decomposition of organic compounds.
 It tends to rise and accumulate near the higher, stagnant parts of enclosed spaces.

 - CH4 is the second most important greenhouse gas with 28 times higher global warming potential than carbon dioxide.
 Its presence in the atmosphere increases the abundance of other greenhouse gases such as CO2, O3, water vapor, etc.